Wednesday October 22, 2014

 You are a 19th Century mariner, living in the dank, dark quarters of a sailing ship, at the mercy of capricious wind and weather, six weeks from your last sighting of land.
 There is no marine weather forecast, no radio, no satellite communication; in fact no communication with the world as you knew it for periods ranging from months to years.
 You are virtually isolated from the rest of humanity.
 The captain is the absolute dictator; the ship is his kingdom.
 You and the rest of the crew are serfs.
 Small wonder you grasp at any support you can, whether real or imaginary.

-LOOK Insurance is amassing the largest compilation of superstitions they can find and asked us to give our personal list of what we follow to avoid toil and trouble on the water.
+LOOK Insurance is amassing the largest compilation of superstitions and when you read more they can find aasking us to give our personal list of what we follow to avoid toil and trouble on the water.
 So here I will break into two sections, popular superstitions that we follow for particular reasons, and also little ones I’ve made up myself.

 Well Known Superstitions